PraavinyaJ/PBC-Counterfactual-XAI/README.md

 - Not as direct clinical interventions or causal guarantees

 # Leakage Prevention:

-# Split discipline
-- I created a strict Train / Val / Test split once.
-- Test is touched once at the end for reporting.
+- Single Train/Val/Test split (60/20/20).
+Test set is used once for final reporting.

-# Preprocessing without leakage
-- Preprocessing stats (sex mode, numeric medians) is fitted only on the fit split.
-- During CV: preprocessing is re-fitted inside each fold on the fold’s training portion only.

-# Calibration without leakage
+- No-preprocessing leakage: imputation stats are fit on training data only (and re-fit within each CV fold).
-- The base model is fit on X_fit
+- Calibration without leakage: base model is fit on an inner fit split; sigmoid calibration is learned on a held-out calibration split.
-- Calibration is learned on a held-out calibration subset (X_cal)
+- Cross-validation is run on Train+Val with fold-specific preprocessing and calibration to avoid optimistic estimates.

 # Approach: